umbe1987/RegEnRF/README.md

 ## Example

-This is an example showsing how to perform Regression-Enhanced Random Forests regression with `rerf`.
-It demonstrates how `rerf` can extrapolate beyond the the training domain, as opposed to `randomForest`.
+This is an example showing how to perform Regression-Enhanced Random Forests with `rerf`.
+It demonstrates how `rerf` can extrapolate beyond the training domain, as opposed to `randomForest`.

 ``` r
 library(rerf)